Facelift in Miami Beach, FL

-With a facelift, or rhytidectomy, you can.
-This comprehensive cosmetic surgery helps to minimize signs of aging in the lower part of the face and neck for long-lasting rejuvenation.
+With a facelift, technically known as a rhytidectomy, you can.
+This comprehensive cosmetic surgery helps minimize signs of aging in the lower part of the face and neck for long-lasting rejuvenation.

 What is a Facelift?

 A facelift is a classic plastic surgery that rejuvenates the facial tissues in the lower third of the face.
-The goal of the surgery is to correct signs of aging like loose and sagging skin, deep creases near the mouth and nose, jowls, and facial volume loss.
+The goal of the surgery is to correct signs of aging like sagging and loose skin, deep creases near the mouth and nose, jowls, and facial volume loss.

-Although there are many non-surgical procedures available (like dermal fillers) to minimize some signs of aging or correct concerns like wrinkles and fine lines, none of those options can provide the same in-depth results as a facelift.
+Although many non-surgical procedures are available (like dermal fillers) to minimize some signs of aging or correct concerns like deep wrinkles and fine lines, no option can provide the same in-depth results as a facelift.

 Are you a candidate for a Facelift?

-Your candidacy for rhytidectomy mainly depends on your health and the signs of aging you’re experiencing.
-There’s no minimum age for the surgery, as long as your goals line up with what the procedure can deliver.
-Some people are good candidates for rhytidectomy in their 40s while others might not be a good candidate for the surgery until they are in their 60s or 70s.
+Your candidacy for rhytidectomy depends mainly on your health and the signs of aging you’re experiencing.
+There’s no minimum age for the surgery, as long as your aesthetic goals line up with what the procedure can deliver.
+Some people are good candidates for rhytidectomy in their 40s while others might not be good candidates for the surgery until they are in their 60s or 70s.